KPZ equation from open ASEP with general boundary asymmetry: Introduction

 \subsection{Acknowledgements}

 The author was supported by the NSF under Grant No. DMS-2203075.
-We thank Ivan Corwin for bringing up and discussing the problem, and we thank Zongrui Yang for pointing out the reference \cite{DEHP}.
+We thank Ivan Corwin for bringing up and discussing the problem, the reference \cite{H25}, and the question of convergence of stationary measures.
+We also thank Zongrui Yang for pointing out the reference \cite{DEHP}.